Debt & Credit Help Paying Off Debt

 Cons

-A debt management plan involves your counselor working with your creditors to lower the interest rates on your debt.
+A DMP involves a counselor negotiating with your creditors to attempt to lower your interest rates and possibly some of your balances.
 You make a single payment to your counseling agency, and they pay your creditors.
-There is typically a low set-up and monthly fee.
+There is typically a low upfront and monthly fee, and these plans can negatively impact your credit and won’t always lead to better terms.

 Debt settlement services